maaikelimper/maaikelimper.github.io/teams/index.md

 Task Team on Aviation Data

-This team has no Github repositories

 ### TT-CFNetCDF

 Task Team for CF/NetCDF

-This team has no Github repositories

 ### TT-TDCF

 Task Team for Table Driven Code Formats formed in 2020.

-This team has no Github repositories

 ## ET-DRC

 Expert Team on Data Requirements for Climate Services

-This team is not associated to any Github repositories

 ## ET-IM

 Expert Team on Information Management

-This team is not associated to any Github repositories

 ## ET-Metadata